gcobb321/icloud3_v3_docs/docs/chapters/3_apple-acct.md

 The following steps will help fix your issues:

 1. Review the messages and information in the *Event Log*.
 Go through every line in Stages 3 & 4 to see if it makes sense.
-   1. Are all of the Apple accounts listed.
+   1. Are all of the Apple accounts listed?
-   2. Are all of the devices listed.
+   2. Are all of the devices listed?
    3. Verify each device's name and type to make sure they are correct, there are no duplicates and the correct Apple device is assigned to the correct iCloud3 device.
 2. Check HA for any error messages related to iCloud3 at *HA Settings > System > Logs*.
 3. Check the *FindMy* app.